-I also ask this because I like to thank referral sources personally after a contract is signed.
+I also ask this because I like to thank referral sources personally after an editing project contract is signed.
 Knowing that they’re vouching for my work can make continuing to do it a lot more meaningful.

 How soon do you want the project completed?

 This is a really important question for both the writer and the editor.
 If my availability doesn’t align with the writer’s expectations, we might be better off finding someone else to help them.
 However, if there is room in my schedule, or the writer is willing to wait for my schedule to free up, we can find a way to work together!